 The past hasn't been completely erased by the present, however.
 Dubai's old heart can still be found in the Bastakia area around the Creek, from where wooden dhows still trade across the Gulf and further afield.
 And not every modern building is a hotel - the Jumeirah Mosque is a striking example of modern Islamic architecture and well worth a visit.

 For that burst of much-needed winter sun, a Dubai luxury holiday isn't easily beaten.
-Our Middle East team are here to help with every detail of your trip whether it's a high tea in the Burj al Arab (Dubai's tallest building to date) or the best spot to dine whilst watching the famous water fountain show at the Dubai Mall.
+Our Middle East team are here to help with every detail of your trip whether it's a high tea in the Burj al Arab, ascending the 163 floors of the Burj Khalifa (Duba's tallest building to date at 2,717 feet tall) or the best spot to dine whilst watching the famous water fountain show at the Dubai Mall.
 Dubai has it all and more, the country is so multi cultural that one day you could be sat in an American style diner and shopping in a souq the next.
 The statement 'seeing is believing' springs to mind when summing up Dubai, which is why we recommend you do - no brainer.